stellalc7/beat-connection/README.md

 ## Technologies
 - NodeJS, ExpressJS, HTML, CSS
-- <s>Spotify API</s>
-- Mixcloud API
-- OpenWeatherMap API
-- News API
 - Globe.GL
+- APIs: <s>Spotify</s>, Mixcloud, OpenWeatherMap, (News)

 ## Code
 Initially, I opted for the `Spotify API` to fetch a related artist from an artist the user inputs.
-Originally, the goal was to 'discover similar artists to listen to around the world'.
+The concept was: 'discover similar artists to listen to around the world'.
 Quickly, I realized this idea was not as straightforward as I had imagined.
-Frst, I noticed most related artists are from the same region.
-Also, Spotify removed artist location data a few years ago.
+Most related artists are from the same region.
+Also, Spotify removed artist location data.
 I considered inherently searching for countries with a genre through playlists, to get 1 track from a fetched playlist, and plot the track/artist over the country - i.e. 'Bolivian rap'.
 This equation would likely require a lot of testing - obscure genres, coupled with specific countries, etc.
 ```js
 // BACKEND SPOTIFY API CALL
 // artist (user input) => artist id